 How to enter

-You must be completing a higher education qualification (TEC, Degree, Masters, PhD) during the academic period 2024 to 2025.
-Individual entry only, no group entries will be allowed.
+You must be completing a higher education qualification (TEC, Degree, Masters, PhD) during the academic period 2025 to 2026.

 What we would like you to submit